 Ingredients and substitutions

-I use hot sauce to season my mac and cheese, but if you have extremely sensitive taste buds in your home, you're welcome to omit it.
+- Hot sauce - I use hot sauce to season my mac and cheese.
+It adds flavor and warmth without the heat (since we're using a small amount).
+If you have extremely sensitive taste buds in your home, you're welcome to omit it.
 I promise that the small amount of hot sauce does not make this mac and cheese hot or spicy - it is just enough to add flavor.

-Whole milk can be substituted with 2% milk.
-I do not recommend using skim milk.
+- Whole milk - Can be substituted with 2% milk if needed.
+I do not recommend using skim milk because the lower fat content can cause the cream sauce to break.

 If you don't have room in the oven, you can lightly brown your panko bread crumbs on the stove top.
 I've included these alternative directions in the recipe card notes below.